 The OR Research Development Team can provide support with proposal coordination, templates, samples, supplemental documents, reviews, and more.
 Visit our website for more information.

 This resource tab provides specific information on two NEA programs:

 Grants for Arts

 To support the creation of art that meets the highest standards of excellence, public engagement with diverse and excellent art, lifelong learning in the arts, and the strengthening of communities through the arts.
 Matching grants generally range from $10,000 to $100,000.
 A minimum cost share/match equal to the grant amount is required.

-Awards to support research that investigates the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.
-Research: Art Works offers support for projects in two areas:
+Research: Grants in the ArtsResearch Grants in the Arts support research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.

 How to Apply: